 IVY-Copilot for engineers

-Approach-based learning for curious problem solvers.
+Approach-based learning for curious minds.

 Inquinion teaches from your own material, diagnoses the exact gap, and turns every insight into the next scheduled move in one calm workspace.